maidsafe/sn_browser/README.md

 There are `dev-` prefixed releases of Peruse available.
 These come with both live network and mock network libs, bundled.

-By default, opening the app will open Peruse for the live network.
+By default, opening the app will open Peruse for the mock network (when you're running in a `NODE_ENV=dev` environment).

-Otherwise, there is the option to pass a `--mock` flag to the browser (when you're running in a `NODE_ENV=dev` environment).
-This will start the browser in a `mock` network mode.
+Otherwise, there is the option to pass a `--live` flag to the browser.
+This will start the browser in a `live` network mode.

 eg, on OSX:

-`NODE_ENV=dev open Peruse.app --args --mock`
+`NODE_ENV=dev open Peruse.app --args --live`

 ### Debugging